jubalh/jessy/Readme.md

 To start a game type `start` or `start againstComputer` depending against whom you want to play.

-To move a figure just type the origing immediately followed by the destination.
+To move a figure just type the origin immediately followed by the destination.
 Like this: `a2a3`.

 Now play and have fun!